 Welcome SKiA to Colorado, November 2-4

 Interested in learning more about the SKiA Sweetspot Trainer?

 Martin Breach will be at the Colorado Ski and Snowboard Expo in booth number 4164 in the Colorado Convention Center.
 Additionally, Chris Fellows, of the North American Ski Training Center, will offer “Total Sweetspot” clinics and demonstrations, during the Expo’s on-snow sessions at Winter Park.

 This is Breach’s first visit to Colorado.
 Stop by, test his product and offer him a warm welcome!

 Biking and skiing.
 Skiing and biking.
 They just go together.
 When one is off-season, the other is on.
 Best of all, since both sports work the legs in a similar manner, they make for excellent cross-training.

 A recent post at Innovation for Endurance, How Cycling Makes You a Better Skier, recommends pre-season cycling, including 30 second anaerobic intervals on the bike, as great preparation for moguls, trees and tight turns in the steeps.
-I’ve linked to the entire post with the permission of Innovation for Endurance.
-If you’re a cyclist, check it out!

 - Upsides: You can go outside!
 Fall weather can be perfect for biking.
 If it’s not, a stationary bike works well.